 If you'd like to buy one of my rosaries or if you'd like me to make you a custom rosary or if you'd like to have me repair your rosary, you're in the right place.
 I can't tell you how cool that is.
 Seriously.
 I'm honored just to know that you're here on my website thinking about including me in your prayer needs.
 But, I need to explain to you how this works.

 The first thing to know is that while I do have a passion for making and repairing rosaries, I do not necessarily have a passion for running an online store.
 So, my process is a little different than others.

-I don't do this for money.
-This is not a job, it's a vocation.
+I don't do this for money or profit.
+This is not a job, it's a vocation, a calling.
 I really do consider it an honor to be a small part of your rosary story.
-Therefore, all money I make from this will be donated to the Blaise Peters Scholarship Fund at Our Lady of Lourdes Catholic School in De Pere, Wisconsin.
-I'm familiar with other vendors who sell rosaries or perform repairs, who say things like "10% of our profits support Catholic charities."
-I think that's incredible, that they are able to run their business while committing funds to worthy causes like that; I encourage you to support these businesses.
-But to be clear, with my work, 100% of profits support Catholic charities.
-The only cost that I try to cover is the cost of parts (crucifix, centerpiece, beads, chain, etc).
+Therefore, I direct ALL money earned from my rosary work to benefit the Blaise Peters Scholarship Fund at Our Lady of Lourdes Catholic School in De Pere, Wisconsin.
+The only cost that I need to cover is the cost of parts (crucifix, centerpiece, beads, chain, etc).
 So, to be clear, if I make a rosary for you, you'll make two payements: one to me to reimburse my costs and another to the scholarship fund (see below).

 If you'd like to hit me up with questions or just to bounce an idea around, send me an email with your thoughts.